grafana/loki/docs/sources/configure/_index.md

   # CLI flag: -bloom-compactor.ring.zone-awareness-enabled
   [zone_awareness_enabled: <boolean> | default = false]

-  # Number of tokens to use in the ring.
-The bigger the number of tokens, the
+  # Number of tokens to use in the ring per compactor.
+Higher number of tokens
-  # more fingerprint ranges the compactor will own, but the smaller these ranges
-  # will be.
-Bigger number of tokens will result in more and smaller metas and
+  # will result in more and smaller files (metas and blocks.)
-  # blocks.
   # CLI flag: -bloom-compactor.ring.num-tokens
   [num_tokens: <int> | default = 10]